Nike-Inc/gimme-aws-creds/README.md

 If using Cerberus clone the [Cerberus Python Client repo](https://github.com/Nike-Inc/cerberus-python-client) and follow the set-up instructions.

-Install the gimme-aws-creds and required python packages:
+Install the gimme-aws-creds script and required python packages:
 ```bash
 python3 setup.py install
 ```